Battle of Callao: Battle

-The Spanish fleet, forming a V-shaped line of attack, enter into the bay at 10:00 hours, and formed two lines of battle: In the north, the ironclad Numancia and the frigates Almansa and Resolución, while the frigates Villa de Madrid, Berenguela and Reina Blanca moved south.
+The Spanish fleet, forming a V-shaped line of attack, entered into the bay at 10:00 hours, and formed two lines of battle: In the north, the ironclad Numancia and the frigates Almansa and Resolución, while the frigates Villa de Madrid, Berenguela and Reina Blanca moved south.
 The rest of the fleet, including the corvette Vencedora, remained back near the island of San Lorenzo.
 The Numancia, one of the largest ships at the time, went forward in order to begin the attack.

 At 11:50 hours, the ironclad Numancia opened fire on the defenses.
 The Peruvian fort Santa Rosa fired back soon after.
 No shot hit the Spanish warships, so the guns had to be recalibrated; a loss of time that could have been avoided if the Peruvian artillery had begun firing over the Spanish ships while they were taking up positions.
-When the batteries resumed their fire, a shot hit the Numancia injuring the Spanish Admiral Méndez Nuñez.
+When the batteries resumed their fire, a shot hit Numancia, injuring Nuñez.
 The ship, however, suffered no damage thanks to its armor.
-The Cañón del Pueblo, a 500-pound Blakely gun, became unusable as the heavy recoil made it derail.
+The Cañón del Pueblo, a 500-pound Blakely gun, became unusable as the heavy recoil derailed it.